petuum/tuun/docs/nni.rst

             },
         }

-Notice we change the name of 'acqoptimizer_config' to 'product' and include a list of 'pao_config_list' to specify the pao config corresponding to each hyperparameter.
+Notice we change the name of `acqoptimizer_config` to 'product' and include a list of `pao_config_list` to specify the pao config corresponding to each hyperparameter.

 ***************
 Get started